Wells Cathedral: Ministry

 Since the 13th century, Wells Cathedral has been the seat of the Bishop of Bath and Wells.
-Its governing body, the chapter, is made up of five clerical canons (the dean, the precentor, the canon chancellor, the canon treasurer, and the archdeacon of Wells) and four lay members: the administrator (chief executive), Keeper of the Fabric, Overseer of the Estate and the chairman of the cathedral shop and catering boards.
+Its governing body, the chapter, is made up of five clerical canons (the dean, the precentor, the canon chancellor, the canon treasurer, and the Archdeacon of Wells) and four lay members: the administrator, the Keeper of the Fabric, the Overseer of the Estate, and the chairman of the cathedral shop and catering boards.
 The current bishop of Bath and Wells is Michael Beesley, who was installed in a service in the cathedral on 19 November 2022.
 The current dean of Wells is Toby Wright, who was installed on 16 June 2024.

 Staff include the organist and master of choristers, head Verger archivist, librarian and the staff of the shop, café and restaurant.
 The chapter is advised by specialists such as architects, archaeologists and financial analysts.

 More than a thousand services are held every year.
 There are daily services of Matins, Holy Communion and Choral Evensong, as well as major celebrations of Christian festivals such as Christmas, Easter, Pentecost and saints' days.
 The cathedral is also used for the baptisms, weddings and funerals of those with close connections to it.
 In July 2009 the cathedral undertook the funeral of Harry Patch, the last British Army veteran of World War I, who died at the age of 111.

 Three Sunday services are led by the resident choir in school terms and choral services are sung on weekdays.
 The cathedral hosts visiting choirs and does outreach work with local schools as part of its Chorister Outreach Project.
 It is also a venue for musical events such as an annual concert by the Somerset Chamber Choir.

 Each year about 150,000 people attend services and another 300,000 visit as tourists.
 General admission tickets can be purchased via the Welcome Desk.
 There is no charge for people who wish to come into the Cathedral to pray, attend a service, or light a candle.